 Students spend many years at ETS pursuing their dreams and completing degrees.
 There are many success stories: pastors who make significant contributions to urban neighborhood groups and community organizations, and laypersons who serve the church and civic-political organizations.
 They serve families and children, run non-profit housing corporations, provide affordable health care, offer after-school and other educational services, and feed the hungry.
 They are clergy, business persons, attorneys, political officials, judges, board members of non-profit organizations and laypersons who are committed to service in local parishes.

 In addition to courses, students are required to also complete other requirements: Supervised Internships, MAPS Final Projects, Ministry Practicum and MDiv and DMin Colleague Groups.
-During the past three years, many of these students have successfully completed their studies.
+During the past few years, many of these students have successfully completed their studies.
 ETS proudly provides a brief summary of graduation statistics of our students in the chart below:

 While additional detail about success in meeting specific learning outcomes is absent from this initial page, the data will be updated periodically to provide more detailed information.
 ETS assessment activities will be the primary provider of updated material.